Improving SDSS cosmological constraints through $\beta$-skeleton weighted correlation functions: Data

 \section{Data}

 To investigate the sensitivity of MCF statistics using the properties of the $\beta$-skeleton as the weighting scheme for cosmological parameters, we need to compare actual observations with a series of simulations.
 Our analysis relies on observations of SDSS BOSS DR12 CMASS galaxies.
 Additionally, the analysis in this work depends on a set of fast simulations generated using the COmoving Lagrangian Acceleration (COLA) method~\citep{Tassev_2013}.
 The galaxy mock catalog accurately reproduces the statistical properties of observed CMASS galaxies by employing a recently proposed scheme~\cite{Ding_2024} that utilizes the subhalo abundance-matching (SHAM) procedure and involves adjusting the COLA simulation parameters.
+Note that to ensure the accuracy of COLA for our analysis, we have compared various statistics with those derived from GADGET simulations using the same cosmological parameters, and found agreement between the two (see the Appendix for details).
 Additionally, we utilize the Multidark PATCHY simulations (referred to as PATCHY)~\cite{Kitaura2016clustering} to estimate the relevant covariance.